Psilocybin: Depression

-In a 2024 meta-analysis of RCTs of psychedelics and escitalopram for treatment of depression, only "high-dose" psilocybin (≥20 mg) significantly outperformed escitalopram in improving depressive symptoms.
-It showed a large effect size over placebo, but a small effect size over escitalopram.
-A 2025 meta-analysis found a moderate effect size advantage of psilocybin relative to placebo.
 A 2024 network meta-analysis of RCTs of therapies for treatment-resistant depression, with effectiveness measures being response and remission rates, likewise found that psilocybin was more effective than placebo and, considering both effectiveness and tolerability or safety, recommended it as a first-line therapy, along with ketamine, esketamine, and electroconvulsive therapy (ECT).
 However, the quality of evidence was generally rated as low or very low.
 Meta-analyses of psychedelics for depression and other psychiatric conditions have found that psilocybin has the greatest number of studies and the most evidence of benefit, relative to other psychedelics like ayahuasca and LSD.

 Preliminary meta-analyses suggest that improvements in depressive symptoms with psilocybin are dose-dependent and that higher doses may result in greater improvements than lower doses.
 One meta-analysis found that the highest assessed dose in clinical trials, 30 to 35 mg per 70 kg body weight, was the most effective, with an effect size (Hedges' g) of 3.1 (relative to 1.3 overall), but based on only one study for that dosing subgroup.
 This meta-analysis included both RCTs and prospective open-label studies, and calculated effect sizes by comparing to the placebo group or by using pre-treatment (baseline) values.
 Another meta-analysis, which included only RCTs, found that 25 mg was the most effective dose, relative to lower doses like 10 mg and 0.215 mg/kg body weight (~15 mg for a 70-kg person).
 A third meta-analysis found that half of psilocybin's maximal antidepressant effect occurred with a dose of about 10 mg per 70 kg body weight, while 95% of the maximal effect occurred at a dose of about 41 mg per 70 kg body weight, and that higher doses might especially be better for treatment-resistant depression.
 The risk of adverse effects was also greater with higher doses.